panglesd/slipshow/docs/tutorial.rst

 - ``x`` to go back to a normal cursor,
 - ``X`` to clear all annotations.

-See TODO and :ref:`record-and-replay` for more information on drawing, and in particular for recording your drawings beforehand and replaying them during the presentation!
+See TODO: and :ref:`record-and-replay` for more information on drawing, and in particular for recording your drawings beforehand and replaying them during the presentation!